 Bhatura is a deep fried Indian bread that is most commonly served with the North Indian curry 'Chole' or 'Chana masala'.
 And the dish is popularly called 'Chole-Bhature'.
 It is a very delicious and filling recipe and is especially loved by kids.

-- All purpose flour (Maida) - 2 cups + some more for dusting
+- All purpose flour (Maida) - 3 cups

-- Dissolve yeast and sugar in 1 & 1/2 tbsp warm water, and keep aside for 10 minutes.
+- Proofing the yeast - (This step is optional.
+If the dry yeast packet that you use says that it can be added directly to the dough, you don't have to proof the yeast and you can omit this step.)
+Dissolve yeast and sugar in 1 tbsp warm water, and keep aside for 10 minutes.
 After 10 minutes, the yeast will become bubbly and frothy.

-- Mix all purpose flour, salt, and lemon juice (or yogurt) in a kneading bowl.
-To this add the yeast.
-Use warm water (about 1/2 cup) to knead into a medium hard dough.
+- Mix all purpose flour, salt, sugar, yeast (with or without proofing), oil and yogurt in a kneading bowl.
+Use warm water (about 3/4th of a cup) to knead into a medium hard dough.

-- Cover and keep it in a warm place for at least 3-4 hours.
+- Cover and keep it in a warm place for 1-2 hours.

 - Knead again lightly by applying little oil to your palm.